 In addition to our Singing for Lung Health (SFLH)/Singing for Breathing sessions, here are some resources you may find helpful to help yourself at home

-How singing can improve your breathing – this information has been published by the British Lung Foundation.
+How singing can improve your breathing – this information was published by the British Lung Foundation (now Asthma + Lung UK).

 YouTube Videos to help you continue your practice at home/between sessions!
 This resource has been published by the Sidney De Haan Research Centre.